Efficient computation of the zeros of the Bargmann transform under additive white noise: Proof of Theorem

-We present the proof of Theorem \ref{mth} in several steps.
-Assume all the hypothesis, and denote by $\outseta$ the set produced by the AMN algorithm after the selection step.
+Let $L$, $\sigma$, $\delta$, and $F$ satisfy the assumptions of the theorem, and denote by $\outseta$ the set produced by the AMN algorithm after the selection step.
 Recall that $L \geq 1$.
 By choosing a sufficiently large constant in \eqref{eq_suc_pro}, we can assume that $\delta \leq 1/5$; otherwise, the success probability would be trivial.
 For the same reason, we can assume that